 Have loads of laughs and a fantastic time.
 Tick.

 Keep the kids entertained, and, best of all, out of your house (kidding.
 Not kidding).
 Tick.

 The first night is always the best, right?
-They arrive early Friday evening and get settled... everyone tucks into a late dinner and you crack open a bottle of wine from a local Highlands vineyard to welcome your mates in style and set the scene for a fab Highlands weekend.
+They arrive early Friday evening and get settled... everyone tucks into a late dinner and you crack open a bottle of wine from a local Highlands vineyard to welcome your mates in style and work your way through the delicious graxing boxes you've ordered from Highlands Grazing Co. and set the scene for a fab Highlands weekend.

 Kids head off to bed as the adults reminisce about the old days.... more wine.... lots of laughs...

 With sore heads and a morning of happy, hyperactive kids, make a quick brekkie for the tribe and fire up the car convoy to Robertson... an early start is key people!
 Key!

 You can visit Illawarra Fly for just the Treetop Walk or you can do the Zipline Tour too.
 You don't need to pre-book for the Treetop Walk - just turn up, but it is best to book for the Zipline Tour.
 Booking either the walk or the zipline online saves you some cashola too.

 There is always something fun happening here and we are loving the Gruffalo Spotters App which is activated during school holidays.
 Just download the app to interact with awesome 3D characters from this favourite children's book - you can get selfies with them and learn loads about forest animals and do fun activities.
 So cool.